hereon-GEMS/pydidas/src/pydidas/docs/src/dev_guide/dev_guide_apps.rst

     :header-rows: 1
     :class: tight-table

-    * - instance attribute
+    * - Instance attribute
-      - description
+      - Description
     * - :py:data:`app_clone`
       - A boolean flag to toggle whether the current app instance is a manager or clone.